gtbaron/interview-practice/README.md

-# loops.JavaLoops
+# Interview Practice

 ## Description:
-A simple Java program to practice implementing basic loops over lists and arrays.
+A set of practice problems in Java to prepare for entry level developer interviews.